Grafton & Rockingham; Windham County

 The parcel is situated among a number of other large woodland parcels offering a remote forest setting very close to parking.
 Black bear, moose, and deer and numerous furbearers frequent the property.
 Abundant red oak and hickory trees are a favorite food of the abundant wildlife on the parcel.

 Recreation on Dorand State Forest consists primarily of dispersed activities such as hunting and fishing.
 An extensive road system provides opportunities for walking and snowshoeing while the large wetland offers activities such as wildlife viewing and trapping.
 Portions of the forest are open to primitive camping.

-- Dorand State Forest Primitive Camping Fact Sheet
+- Dorand State Forest Primitive Camping Guide

 - Primitive Camping Guidelines